Should You Start Mining Bitcoin?

 Each time a block of data is successfully processed and added to the general ledger they are rewarded with twenty-five Bitcoin.
 It’s a relatively complex and time-consuming process to process a block of data to the general ledger successfully, and miners are competing with each other to be the one to get it down and claim the reward.

 How to get started

-You are also going to need some purpose built Bitcoin mining software – there are several different types of software options that are readily available.
+You are also going to need some purpose-built Bitcoin mining software – there are several different types of software options that are readily available.

-It’s no longer really possible to mine for Bitcoin by yourself.
+It’s no longer possible to mine for Bitcoin by yourself.
 You are going to need to join a mining pool – a group of fellow miners who are all working together to complete the processing of a block of data for the general ledger and thereby share in the rewards generated.

-Mining for Bitcoin isn’t for everyone – you really need to know what you’re doing, you need to have the tools in order to do it, and you need to be able to work with fellow miners for a common purpose.
+Mining for Bitcoin isn’t for everyone – you need to know what you’re doing, you need to have the tools to do it, and you need to be able to work with fellow miners for a common purpose.
 You may find that there are easier ways to make your fortune.

 At the moment it is not so profitable to mine Bitcoins like it was in the past, but still, there is room for profit.